Continuing Education Activity

 In females who are pregnant or lactating, the following medication treatment options are contraindicated: levofloxacin, ofloxacin, erythromycin estolate, and doxycycline.
 All patients should undergo repeat testing three months after treatment, and reinfection should receive therapy with azithromycin.

 Mycoplasma genitalium: the recommended antibiotic of choice is azithromycin 1 gram orally as a single dose, similar to treating Chlamydia.
 For those patients' infections resistant to treatment with azithromycin, moxifloxacin is a treatment alternative.

 The treatment regimens for the more common causes of urethritis are stated above.
 For the less common causes, the therapy still depends on the etiology.
-An example of urethritis caused by irritants from clothing, the therapy would include changes in soap and the reduction of friction with less tight fit clothing.
-Another example is that adenovirus is treated with supportive care involving hydration, NSAIDs, and bed rest due to no current medical therapy approved and is a self-limiting illness.
+An example of urethritis caused by irritants from clothing, the therapy would include changes in soap and the reduction of friction with less tight-fitting clothing.
+Another example is that adenovirus is treated with supportive care involving hydration, NSAIDs, and bed rest due to no current medical therapy approved, and is a self-limiting illness.

-Genitourinary infections may affect one or more one portion of the genitourinary tract, simultaneously or independently.
+Genitourinary infections may affect one or more portions of the genitourinary tract simultaneously or independently.
 Other causes of similar symptoms in males include prostatitis, epididymitis, cystitis, proctitis, and chemical irritation.
 The differential diagnosis in female patients includes cervicitis, cystitis, and vaginitis.

 Deterrence and Patient Education